FAQ About David

 Should David Hicks be compensated?

 David has repeatedly stated that all he wants is for the Australian government to recognise that the conviction is null and void, and the plea agreement unenforceable.
-However, TJC believes that if he was tortured, he should be compensated and assisted with his medical expenses, as is provided in the Convention against Torture.
-Victims of crime deserve restitution under the law.
+However, TJC believes that he should be compensated and assisted with his medical expenses, as is provided in the Convention against Torture.
+Victims of crime deserve restitution under the law, especially now that we know the extent to which the Howard government was involved in detaining him.